MarcoCicognani/MeetixOS/Documents/BuildInstructions.md

 ./Build.sh --rebuild
 ```

-If you are intentioned to do debugging you may want to keep the toolchain build file instead of deleting them, so you
+If you are intentioned to do debugging you may want to keep the toolchain build file instead of deleting them, then you
 could pass to the script `--skip-last-clean` to do that:

 ```shell